-Slenderella Hemlock will grow to be about 12 feet tall at maturity, with a spread of 6 feet.
-It has a low canopy with a typical clearance of 1 foot from the ground, and is suitable for planting under power lines.
-It grows at a medium rate, and under ideal conditions can be expected to live for 60 years or more.
+Emerald Fountain Hemlock will grow to be about 10 feet tall at maturity, with a spread of 3 feet.
+It has a low canopy, and is suitable for planting under power lines.
+It grows at a medium rate, and under ideal conditions can be expected to live for 50 years or more.

-This shrub performs well in both full sun and full shade.
+This shrub does best in full sun to partial shade.
 It does best in average to evenly moist conditions, but will not tolerate standing water.
 It is not particular as to soil type, but has a definite preference for acidic soils.
 It is quite intolerant of urban pollution, therefore inner city or urban streetside plantings are best avoided, and will benefit from being planted in a relatively sheltered location.
 Consider applying a thick mulch around the root zone in winter to protect it in exposed locations or colder microclimates.
 This is a selection of a native North American species.